Ooh La La! Paris Street Photography

 For the movie Highlander lovers, you may know this location very well.
 The Shakespeare and Company, arguably the most famous independent bookstore in the world, occupies a prime piece of real estate facing the Seine in Paris, not far from the Latin Quarter, Place Saint-Michel, and Boulevard Saint-Germain.
-The river is just a stone’s throw from the front door, and a stone throw from the south side of Notre Dame—halfway across the Seine on Île de la Cité—from one of the shop’s second-floor windows.
-The view is that good.
+The Seine winds it’s way past the store with a classic view of Notre Dame Cathedral in the background.
+We’ll show you where to set up for a killer little-known photo opportunity!

 On day three, we set out to explore the Champs-Elysées, Musee D’Orsay, and Louvre areas, looking to capture the architectural beauty and manicured gardens and the locals that wander through this area on a daily basis.

 Since there is so much to see in Paris, we’ll look to blend the iconic (monuments) and less visible (back streets and grit), so you get a beautiful collection of photos depicting Paris.
 After dinner, we will spend the evening photographing the Louvre and street scenes at night in this magnificent “city of lights.”
 If it rains, all the better because Paris is even more beautiful at night when it’s wet and rainy.

 Today we will also have a model with us to create more stunning images at some of the locations we have identified.

 Nov 13, 2019 – Day 4 – Canal Saint-Martin – Belleville